Jovansam/PerlaTonettiWaugh.jl/README.md

 The following notebooks compute all of the quantitative results and figures presented in the paper.
 They are organized by Section in accordance with the NBER working paper version.

 - **[Section 7-1: Calibration](section_7-1.ipynb)** jupyter (python) notebook which direct pulls data and constructs moments for the calibration of the PTW model.
-Output are moments as ``.csv`` files which are then read in during the calibration routine.
+Output are moments as ``.csv`` files which are then read in during the calibration routine. **NOTE** the firm-level moments (transition probabilities and firm entry rate) are from the restricted access [SLBD](https://www.census.gov/programs-surveys/ces/data/public-use-data/synthetic-longitudinal-business-database.html).
+Instructions on how to access the SLBD and access our code is at [``/src/calibraiton/SLBD_instructions/SLBD_instructions.md``](/src/calibraiton/SLBD_instructions/SLBD_instructions.md).

 - **[Section 7-2: Calibration Results](section_7-2.ipynb)** jupyter (python) notebook which calls the MATLAB code to implement the calibration procedure which finds parameter values such that moments in model best fit moments in data.
 Output is at [``/parameters/calibration_params.csv``](/parameters/calibration_params.csv) which contains the parameter values in the with headers for each column describing the associated parameter.